-Through our annual fundraising efforts such as Colorado Gives Day, our annual Garden Tour and Party for a Purpose, the Junior League of Fort Collins is able to make the following impact on the community each year:
+Through our annual fundraising efforts such as Colorado Gives Day and our annual Garden Tour the Junior League of Fort Collins is able to make the following impact on the community each year:

 While each of our members comes from a background, we share a common motivation to give back to the community.
 We identify local issues, create projects to impact those who need help and use our collective skills, partnerships and collaborations to implement those projects.

 We are the Junior League of Fort Collins.
 Together, we are making a difference for children and families in our community.
 Join us!

 The Junior League of Fort Collins evolved from the Fort Collins Junior Women’s Club.
 Chartered in 1964, the Fort Collins Junior Women’s Club was a member of the Colorado Federation of Women’s Clubs and the General Federation of Women’s Clubs, an international nonprofit volunteer women’s organization.

 In 1984, the Fort Collins Junior Women’s Club resigned from the General Federation of Women’s Clubs and began the two-year transition period to the Association of Junior Leagues International.